Herbert Stanley: Life and career

 Born in England, Stanley was educated at Eton College and Balliol College, Oxford, and worked in the foreign service in Dresden and Coburg before serving as the Resident Commissioner for Southern and Northern Rhodesia from 1911 to 1914.

 Stanley proved controversial in this role when he refused to allow settlers to take land from Africans, instead assigning 21500000 acre in perpetuity exclusively for the use of Africans.

 Based in South Africa during World War I, Stanley married Reniera van Oosterzee Cloete, from a leading Cape Town family, in 1918.
 She was described as "one of the most beautiful women of the century in any country of the world".
-She predeceased her husband, dying in 1950.
+She was created a Dame Commander of the Order of the British Empire in 1941, and predeceased her husband in 1950.

 In 1918, Stanley was appointed imperial secretary in South Africa, a position he held until 1924, when he was appointed the inaugural governor of Northern Rhodesia.
 Taking office on 1 April 1924 as governor of Northern Rhodesia, Stanley sought an amalgamation of the central African colonies and an extension of the Northern Rhodesian Railway into Southern Rhodesia.
 He was also active in establishing and promoting Boy Scouts and Girl Guides.